superwificlub/superwifi.club/docs/security.md

     service ssh restart

-This is important for the security of your server.
-I've put together a separate document [`disable-root-login.md`](/docs/disable-root-login.md) that'll walk you through the process.

 ## Disable `su` command

 Unless you're a member of the `root` group.
 Basically you don't want folk to be able to use the `su` command unless they're the `root` user: